phaustin/quantecon-example/book/docs/parallelization.md

 plt.show()
 ```

-Now let\'s suppose that we have a large population of households and we
+Now let's suppose that we have a large population of households and we
 want to know what median wealth will be.

 This is not easy to solve with pencil and paper, so we will use